Online Master's in Real Estate

 - Correlating Legal Risks: The course promotes a constructive approach to correlating legal risks within the prototypical legal enterprise – connecting possible and probable risks among a variety of real estate activities such as buying, selling, developing, financing and leasing associated with a variety of real estate products such as office buildings, shopping centers, residential buildings, hotels, industrial buildings and mixed-use projects.

 This introductory course provides students with the technical skills and business concepts of real estate finance.
-Mastering the basic and advanced concepts of real estate finance is essential to understanding other courses in the MPS curriculum, and to success in the real estate industry.
+Mastering the basic and advanced concepts of real estate finance is essential to understanding other courses in the online Master's in Real Estate curriculum, and to success in the real estate industry.
 Topics covered will include: time value of money, discounted cash flow analysis and investment returns.
 Through a case study format using an actual real estate investment as a guide, students prepare a property-level pro forma to report both a unleveraged and leveraged returns analysis.
 In addition, the concepts of debt and equity (via a joint venture) are included in the case study.
 The intended learning outcomes include a working financial model that students can use for future courses in the program.
 The primary text is Real Estate Finance & Investments: William B. Brueggeman and Jeffrey D. Fisher 15th edition; additional readings will supplement the book.
 Students -perform individual and group case study assignments to reinforce the intended learning outcomes.

 This course focuses on how real estate practitioners analyze information to make informed market decisions.
 The class covers a broad range of real estate disciplines from single-family and multifamily residential, retail, office, hospitality, and industrial, and introduces the perspectives of developers/builders, investors, lenders, landlords, tenants, planners, public officials, and end users/consumers.
 The class will offer a mix of theory, analytic tools, and practical experiences/real-life examples.
 The goal is a highly interactive class environment in which the students play an essential role in the education process.
 Active participation in class discussions is expected of every student and comprises a key component of participant performance.
 The class is built around a final case study project that consists of a case study report and presentation.
 This final project and presentation builds upon the work completed throughout the semester.
 Working in a team environment is a critical aspect of future success in the real estate industry.
 Project teams will be expected to work with their project team outside of class time.